 - Difficult to navigate if you're not used to the genre

-Best Rouge-Lite: Dead Cells
+Best rouge-lite: Dead Cells

 Run.
 Slash.
 Dodge.
 Upgrade.
 Die.
 Repeat.
 This is the mantra of Dead Cells.
-It's an aggressive, fast-paced rogue-lite made for quick bursts of play, which makes it a perfect platformer for the Nintendo Switch.
+It's an aggressive, fast-paced rogue-lite made for quick bursts of play, making it a perfect platformer for the Nintendo Switch.
 Dead Cells is a Frankenstein monster comprised of popular indie genres that somehow works so well.
 It's insanely replayable and packed full of content to boot.

 We love Dead Cells.
 Every playthrough might last between five minutes and 60 minutes, but there's no other game that makes you feel so powerful and so fragile at the same time.
 It's a great game with great pixel art that's a perfect addition to your Switch library, as long as you don't mind the occasional frame-rate hiccup.